cardano-foundation/cf-cardano-ballot/ui/summit-2023/README.md

 # Overview

 Summit 2023 UI application has been developed using [ReactJS](https://react.dev/), [MUI](https://mui.com/), [Redux](https://redux.js.org/) and [i18n](https://www.i18next.com/).
 This frontend application features mainly Category, Nominee and Leaderboard pages by interfacing with our backend services, through a Rest API.
 The application also integrates Web3 component [Cardano Connect with Wallet](https://github.com/cardano-foundation/cardano-connect-with-wallet) for user registration.

+You can visit now the website that hosts this app using [this link](https://voting.summit.cardano.org/).

 ![Overview Image](src/common/resources/images/summit-2023-overview.jpg)